 By chocolicious, I mean cocoa powder.
 Unsweetened cocoa powder is my skin’s new best friend!
 Packed with antioxidants, it helps to keep my skin looking younger and fresh (7).
 Mix 5 tbsp cocoa powder with 5 tbsp honey, 2 tbsp milk, and 1 tbsp chicory-free coffee powder.
 This mixture acts as an exfoliating agent as well as face mask.
 You can apply it on your whole body, twice a week, to tighten and brighten your skin.
 It is a good way to ease the appearance of cellulite too.

 One reason I look forward to the summers is because of this yummy fruit.
-The moment I can lay my hands on them, I just grab half a ripe mango to make a facial out of it.
-Mangoes not only are tasty to eat but also nourish and hydrate your skin making it look bright and radiant.
-No wonder, mango butter is found in many skincare products (8).
+The moment I can lay my hands on them, I just grab half a ripe mango to make a homemade facial out of it.
+Mangoes not only are tasty to eat but also nourish and hydrate your skin making it look bright and radiant as they contain folate and vitamin E. No wonder, mango butter is found in many skincare products (8).

 To get its benefits at home, extract the pulp of fresh mango.
 Blend it with yogurt, rose water, and honey to make a smooth paste.
 Add a few drops of almond or coconut oil to this mixture.
 Apply it on your face and wash off after 20 minutes for a fabulous facial.
 Dry the mango skin, powder it, and store it.
 Mix it with cream or yogurt to be used as a face pack when you need one.